onlyhavecans/squirrels.wtf/content/uses.md

 title: Ame Uses...
 rss_ignore: true
 ---

 This is a "uses" page, which lists the gear and software I use daily.
 This is all based on the trend originating with [uses.tech](https://uses.tech/) where you can see what all us nerds are using.

 ## Hardware

-- Protectli OPNSense Firewall
-- AMD Ryzen 7600 server w/ NixOS
+- **Protectli Vault Pro VP2420 Firewall**: The Coreboot console access is amazing and this hardware has been reliable.
+- **AMD Ryzen 7600 server**: A compact NAS style PC I use to run the 8 disk zfs
-- AMD Ryzen 8700 + Radeon 7900 XTX desktop w/ NixOS
+- **AMD Ryzen 8700 + Radeon 7900 XTX desktop**: This thing is a room heater but all the power I can use.
-- Framework 13' AMD 7040 series laptop w/ NixOS
+- **Framework 13' AMD 7040 series laptop**: I replaced an old MacBook with this and it feels great and has good performance, a nice screen, and Linux's saver mode gets me plenty of battery.
-- Many Raspberry Pi
+- **Many Raspberry Pi**
-  - Pi-Hole
-  - Home Assistant
-  - [Snapcast](https://github.com/badaix/snapcast) clients for multi-room audio

-## Making & Shipping Software
+## Software

+### General

-I am a very terminal based person, and like to have a portable configurations I use across many types of systems.
+I am a very terminal & keyboard based person, and like to have a portable configurations I use across many types of systems.
 You can check out [my dotfiles here](https://onlyhavecans.works/dots).

+- **NixOS w/ Lix**: I know it's a love it or hate it, but I really adore having a OS based around configuration management and full system lock and roll.
+I share [my Nix Flake here](https://onlyhavecans.works/ops/nixos-skwrls).
+- **Niri**: I am a scrolling and a Wayland convert, Niri is the best Window Manager/Compositor these days I feel.
+- **Waybar, Fuzzel, & Foot**: The "Desktop Stack" of apps.
+There is so many choices but I like to keep it basic.
 - **Firefox**: I prefer to not use chrome based browsers
 - **Zsh**: I keep trying to switch to fish but it's lack of shell expansions keeps driving me back.
 - **NeoVim w/ [LazyVim](https://www.lazyvim.org/)**: No matter how often I try to break into using VSCode I keep coming back to my fully terminal based setup.
-Check out my configs [here](https://onlyhavecans.works/dots/castle-neovim).
+Check out [my configs here](https://onlyhavecans.works/dots/castle-neovim).
-- **tmux**: All keyboard navigation.
+- **Tmux**: All keyboard navigation.
 - **[Yazi](https://yazi-rs.github.io/)**: how I navigate and manage files.

-### Languages & Tools
+### Languages & Automation

 - **Golang**: It's not without its flaws but multi-threading is lightweight, it is mostly strongly typed, and compiles down to a single binary that is easy to deploy
 - **Rust**: A whole different set of tradeoffs but I love the typing in it, the lack of nil, and serde is so fun.